ric2b/Vivaldi-browser/chromium/docs/security/mojo.md

 ### Do not send unnecessary or privilege-presuming data

-> Each `InterfaceProvider` for frames and workers is strongly associated with an
+> Each `BrowserInterfaceBroker` for frames and workers is strongly associated with an
 > origin.
 Where possible, prefer to use this associated origin rather than
 > sending it over IPC.
 (See <https://crbug.com/734210> and
 > <https://crbug.com/775792/>).